wyattscarpenter/n1pizza/readme.txt

   * I can't guarantee that these metric are correct, but, for reference, the official tumblr theme is about 100KB (as are most themes?) and popular minimalist theme Observer, which I previously used, is about 40KB.
 Tumblr's "default mobile theme" that happens when you visit a blog on a phone and the blog owner hasn't opted out of this options, seems to be 200KB, for some reason?
 That's weird. tumblr's /mobile option is about 20KB, but due to its lack of borders it's pretty much unusable (illegible).

 * has no javascript or css in it, therefore it is quick and efficient.
-I think in generating the page from the theme tumblr adds some javascript in... sorry, nothing I can do.
+I think in generating the page from the theme tumblr adds some javascript and css in... sorry, nothing I can do.

 * because of the above two and half points, this theme should be a breeze and a joy to use, and be faster than most other themes.
 How much faster?
 Hard to say.
 I did not measure.